 The big difference between FHA and Conventional is that FHA forces you to pay mortgage insurance even if you have 20% equity.
 Additionally, they compute the equity based on the balance of the loan being 20% lower than the original loan balance.
 By contrast, a conventional loan will use the pay down of your balance AND your appreciation to current market when they determine your equity.
 Also, on top of the monthly .85% Mortgage insurance, at 3.5% down, FHA adds part of the mortgage insurance to your loan balance.
-This means a 1.75% UFMIP (Up Front Mortgage Insurance Premium) is added to your loan amount AFTER your,.3.5% down payment is subtracted from the purchase price, so your NET down payment is actually only 1.75% lower than the purchase price!.
+This means a 1.75% UFMIP (Up Front Mortgage Insurance Premium) is added to your loan amount AFTER your 3.5% down payment is subtracted from the purchase price, so your NET down payment is actually only 1.75% lower than the purchase price!.
 A 3% down on a Conventional loan is going to have a balance of 97%, BUT you must have higher scores to take advantage of a conventional 3% down loan, which can be as low as .41 on Monthly PMI, lower than 1/2 of FHA!!

-Conventional loans also have a HB, or High Balance loan limit, that can go up to $822,375 depending upon the county, like SF County and Napa County in this example.
-Contrarily, Solano County stops at a mere $548,250K before the loan type becomes a Jumbo loan.
+Conventional loans also have a HB, or High Balance loan limit, that can go up to $1,089,300 depending upon the county, like SF County and Napa County in this example.
+Contrarily, Solano County stops at $726,200 before the loan type becomes a Jumbo loan.